-She completed her Teaching Credential at Cal State Hayward and has been teaching disadvantaged adults for the Bread Project at Berkeley Adult School for 8 years as the Executive Chef and Safety/Sanitation Instructor.
+She completed her Teaching Credential at Cal State Hayward and has been teaching culinary career training at Berkeley Adult School for 10 years as the Executive Chef and Safety/Sanitation Instructor.

-Specializing in cake decorating and baking as well as seafood and game cookery, Suzy also has her own business, CakeLair that produces gourmet flavored sugars to use in baking, cooking, and specialty drinks.
-Suzy is excited to join the staff at Back to the Table and share her passion for cooking and local cuisine.
+Specializing in cake decorating and baking as well as seafood and game cookery, Recently, Suzy published her first contemporary romance novel…the first of six in the Catwalk Series.
+Suzy is excited to be part of the staff at Back to the Table and share her passion for cooking and local cuisine.
 View Suzy’s upcoming classes.

 Mitch has spent the last thirteen years teaching young people to have fun learning while learning to cook.
 He is all about exploration and his motto is “I’m not sorry, I’m just learning.”
 He created an organic student kitchen at the Head Royce School and prepared restaurant style meals there for six years.
 Mitch also volunteered at the Edible Schoolyard for two years.
 He loves teaching cooking to middle and high school students.
 Mitch loves being in a kitchen where kids who might not normally mingle, work together to create awesome food as a team.

 During each session, students of all skill levels will get hands-on experience cooking the foods they love but made with local and seasonal ingredients.
 The classes are designed to give students the passion and confidence to cook at home.
 We will cook from a wide range of recipes.
 Students will learn how to turn a grilled cheese into a panini with mozzarella, roasted red peppers, tomato, prosciutto and home made pesto.